-Nicholas trained as a singer, before forging a career in arts management.
+Nicholas trained as a singer before forging a career in arts management.
 He began his career in communications at the Royal Opera House before moving to St Martin-in-the-Fields, where he directed its renowned Lunchtime Concert Series and created the Embassy and Cultural Institute Series.
-Passionate about supporting musicians and promoting classical music and opera to new audiences, Nicholas was Head of Communications for the National Opera Studio and currently holds the position of Senior Digital & Marketing Manager at the Incorporated Society of Musicians, and is now Associate Director of Marketing and Communications for Intermusica.
+Passionate about supporting musicians and promoting classical music and opera to new audiences, Nicholas was Head of Communications for the National Opera Studio, Senior Digital & Marketing Manager at the Incorporated Society of Musicians, and is now Associate Director of Marketing and Communications for Intermusica.

 Alongside his principal professional commitments, Nicholas is a visiting lecturer for Middlesex University, and has led workshops in personal branding, social media and media skills for singers internationally.
 He is a Fellow of the Royal Society of Arts and a Member of the Chartered Institute of Marketing, the Chartered Institute of Public Relations, the Arts Marketing Association, the Incorporated Society of Musicians, and the Association of Chairs.

 Nicholas joined Pegasus Opera Company in 2019 and in 2020 was elected as Chair of the Board of Trustees.

 Melvin's varied career path (from diplomat to opera singer, banker and psychotherapist) has a broad sweep as well as common themes, which include concern for others and a desire to make a practical difference.
 Melvin is a commercial solicitor, specialising in government contracts, and an accredited mediator.
 Previously, Melvin ran a psychotherapy practice, providing private trauma psychotherapy to individuals, couples and organisations.
 In addition to serving as a trustee of Pegasus Opera, he also serves on the development committee at OperaUpClose, and works as a solicitor.
 Melvin's interests in legal practice include tax, contracts, art law, and cultural property law.